ovh/docs/pages/platform/ai/app_guide_02_getting_started/guide.en-gb.md

 AI Apps can be your own Docker container or applications proposed by the OVHcloud ecosystem.

-In this tutorial, we deployed a HuggingFace AI model allowing us to analyze positive or negative sentiment in English sentences.
+In this tutorial, we deployed a Flask API allowing us to return.
-There is no web interface to manage this AI model.
+There is no web interface.
 What is given is an API endpoint that you can reach via HTTP.

 #### Step 1: Check your AI Apps status

-First, go check your AI App details and verify that your AI App has a **running** status.
+First, go check your AI App details and verify that your AI Apphas a **running** status.
 Please also verify that your labels are clearly mentioned.

-In this example, we added the label **owner=bastien** and two labels were automatically added by OVHcloud.
+In this example, we added the label **owner=elea** and two labels were automatically added by OVHcloud.

 ![AI App details](images/ai_app_details.png){.thumbnail}